leesjensen/cs260-w2022/Unit3.md

 ### Concepts

-- Using browser interpreter
+- Using browser interpreter and debugger
 - console.log()
-- expressions, variables, if, if/else, while, for, switch, comments functions,
+- equality, weakly typed, statements, comments

 ## J2

 - Eloquent JS
   - Chapters 3 and 4
-  - Minimum Recursion, Sum of a Range, A List
+  - Minimum, Recursion, Sum of a Range, A List

+### Concepts

+- functions,

 ## J3